 Kursi National Park

-Kursi National Park contains the impressive remains of a monastery and church from the Byzantine period.
-According to Christian tradition, this is the site of the Miracle of the Swine mentioned in the New Testament.
+Situated along the eastern shores of the Sea of Galilee, Kursi (Gerassa) National Park is a historical treasure trove.
+Renowned for its impressive remains of a monastery and church from the Byzantine period, the park holds special significance in Christian tradition as the site of the Miracle of the Swine mentioned in the New Testament.

 Entrance to the park closes one hour before cited closing timeSummer hours: Sunday–Thursday and Saturday: 17:00 - 08:00 Friday and holiday eves: 16:00 - 08:00 Winter hours: Sunday–Thursday and Saturday: 16:00 - 08:00 Friday and holiday eves: 15:00 - 08:00 Holiday eves: 13:00 - 08:00 Yom Kippur eve: 13:00 - 08:00

 Turn east at Kursi junction on Road 92 (eastern shore of the Sea of Galilee), 5 km north of En Gev, and continue around 50 m to the sign-posted turnoff to the site.

 Reserving a visit to Kursi (Gerassa) National Park